naamra69/Teacher-Toolkits/README.md

 A comprehensive web-based educational toolkit featuring an interactive quiz creator with multiple difficulty levels and a full-featured digital whiteboard for teaching.

-Created with assistance from DeepSeek R1 AI + GPT-4.
+Created with assistance from DeepSeek V3.1, GPT-5 and Claude Sonnet 4.5.

 ## 🌟 Features